Building a website is a daunting marketing project

-But even the casual listener is astounded to learn that the Psychotactics new website took three years to complete.
-Of course there's a story, so here we go with the tale.
+But even the casual listener is astounded to learn that the Psychotactics new marketing website took three years to complete.
+Of course, there's a story, so let's head off into storytelling land.
+Right click here and ‘save as' to download this episode to your computer.

 Back when I was in university, my friend, Shelly Brown sent me a recording of a rap band called Run DMC